Heritage Creek Farm & Education Center

 Small Greenhouse - Upper Farm

-The Production Barn is on the upper farm and is the CSA pick up location.
+The Production Barn is on the upper farm and is our food distribution hub.
 It is also the space used for Technology and Mechanical Education.

 HCFC Facility Map